 Salus University has been approved to participate in the National Council for State Authorization Reciprocity Agreements.

-SARA provides a voluntary, regional approach to state authorization of postsecondary distance education.
-SARA is overseen by a National Council and administered by four regional education compacts.
+NC-SARA provides a voluntary, regional approach to state authorization of postsecondary distance education.
+NC-SARA is overseen by a National Council and administered by four regional education compacts.
 For Pennsylvania the education compact is Southern Regional Education Board (SREB).

 At Salus University, distance education programs include:

-- Online programs with field experiences, externships, internships or practica
+- Completely online programs with field experiences, externships, internships or practica

 - Field experiences taking place outside of the Commonwealth of Pennsylvania